mounaiban/slowcomb/INSTALL.rst

 tells it where the tests are.

-Note that some of the tests have been skipped (there are about 18 of them at this time for this official version), this is normal.
-A number of the tests are that slow-running and take hours to complete have been excluded from the test runner by default.
+Note that some of the tests have been skipped (there are about 18 of them at this time for the master branch).
+This is normal.
+A number of the tests are slow-running and can take hours to complete.
+These tests have been excluded from the test runner by default.

 Step 3: Package
 ===============